 Screenshot: D. Griffin Jones/Cult of Mac

-It’s easy to customize exactly how much or how little of a preview you see.
-On the iPhone and iPad, go to Settings > Mail > Preview and you can set it anywhere from None to 5 Lines.
+By default, the messages list of the Apple Mail app shows two lines of text to preview the contents of the email.
+You might want to see more; you might not need email previews at all.
+The good news is, it’s easy to customize exactly how much or how little of a preview you see.
+On the iPhone and iPad, go to Settings > Apps > Mail > Preview and set it anywhere from None to 5 Lines.
 On the Mac, that’s in Mail > Settings > Viewing > List preview.

-Some people set it to five lines to be able to see a good chunk of the email’s contents before opening it.
-Personally, I tried having them off for a while, but didn’t like how dense the list got, so I set it back to two lines.
+Some people set the mail preview to five lines so they can see a good chunk of the email’s contents before opening it.
+Personally, I tried turning off previews entirely for a while.
+However, I didn’t like how dense the list got, so I set it back to two lines.

 Get even more Apple Mail tips